What positions exist at camp?

 What does staff training entail?

-Staff training in 2021 will be two weeks long.
-It is a time to get to know the other staff, to learn more about how Friends Camp operates, and to participate in training activities that prepare you for caring for kids.
+Staff training is one week long, and an important time to get to know the other staff, to learn more about how Friends Camp operates, and to participate in training activities that prepare you for caring for kids.

-Depending on your position and your experience, you can expect to be paid $275- $400 per week to work at camp for most positions.
+The starting salary for new counselors in 2022 is $315 per week.
+Depending on your position and your experience, you can expect to be paid $315- $400 per week to work at camp for most positions.
+An additional $150 bonus will be given to staff who are lifeguards.
 Salaries are paid once per session (4 times a summer) via check or direct deposit.
-Room, board, and laundry are benefits provided to all camp staff who live on site.
+Working at camp also covers your cost of food, housing, and laundry for the summer!
+Additional benefits include dietary accommodation and providing small stipends for staff seeking assistance with travel costs.

 What does staff time off look like at camp?